vitalsource/data/edm-2024/README.md

 File | Description
 -----|------------
 sessions.parquet | Student sessions data set
-Student Ratings of Automatically Generated Questions Analysis.ipynb | Jupyter notebook for student ratings explanatory model analysis
+Student Ratings of Automatically Generated Questions Analysis.ipynb | Jupyter notebook for student ratings analysis

 The sessions data file is in Apache Parquet format.
 The Python code example below loads the sessions data into a pandas dataframe: